oddy-boop/Edusync-git/src/supabase/rls_policies.md

-create or replace function public.handle_new_user_with_profile_creation() returns trigger language plpgsql security definer -- This is crucial for bypassing RLS set search_path = public as $$ declare
+create or replace function public.handle_new_user_with_profile_creation() returns trigger language plpgsql security definer -- This is crucial for bypassing RLS during this transaction set search_path = public as $$ declare